 Real-life scenario: A customer wants to buy paint but is unsure about which type of paint is best suited to their needs.
 They’re looking for a paint that is durable, easy to clean, and provides a smooth finish, but they aren’t sure whether to choose matte, satin, or gloss paint.
 They visit a paint manufacturer’s website to seek assistance, but all they get is a phone number which doesn’t respond.

 Solution: Smart knowledge base.
 A great way to offer customer self-service is to implement an AI-powered knowledge base.
-It can improve customer support massively by leveraging internal knowledge bases and product documentation, so it can provide accurate and context-aware assistance.
+It can improve customer support efficiency massively by leveraging internal knowledge bases and product documentation, so it can provide accurate and context-aware assistance.

 a chart showing how an ai knowledge base can help in customer support